mcreel/SimulatedNeuralMoments.jl/examples/SV/README.md

 junk, Σp = mΣ(θhat, covreps, model, nnmodel, nninfo)
 ```

-We define the likelihood for the Bayesian model, which, in combination with the prior, defines the posterior from which Turing will sample:
+## define the likelihood for the Bayesian model
+which, in combination with the prior, defines the posterior from which Turing will sample:
 ```julia
 @model function MSM(m, S, model)
     θt ~ transformed_prior